Accessing your MySQL or MSSQL databases remotely is made simple and easy when using our Cloud platform. All you will need to have to hand is:

 If you are connecting to a MSSQL database, you will have been given your MSSQL database's details when it was first set up; If you aren't sure what they are just open a support ticket and we will be able to let you know.

-If you are connecting to a MySQL database then you can find out what your database's details are by clicking the MySQL Databases button on your Manage Website page.
+If you are connecting to a MySQL database then you can find out what your database's details are by logging into your Cloud hosting account and clicking the MySQL Databases button on your Manage Website page.

-On this page you will be able to find your database name and the Internal IP address.
+On this page you will be able to find your database name and the remote access host (which is in the format [IP ADDRESS]:[PORT]).
+So in our example we'd want to connect to the IP address 220.127.116.11 over port 1170.

 If your username is different to the database name, or if you don't know what your database password is, you can find that out/reset your password by using the Manage Users tab at the top of the page.